 Drying: Allow items to fully dry before moving on to disinfection.

-Choose a Pet-Safe Disinfectant: Look for DEFRA-approved disinfectants that are safe for use with exotic pets.
+Choose a Pet-Safe Disinfectant: Look for DEFRA-approved disinfectants that are safe for use with exotic pets, (such as Trigine, Virkon S, F10, Anistel and FAM 30) .
 Read the labels carefully to ensure they won’t harm your specific species.

 Apply Disinfectant: Spray or wipe the disinfectant on the cleaned surfaces, following the instructions for dilution and contact time.
 Make sure all surfaces, including corners and seams of cages, are covered.